 As the fingers extend following injury, the bacterial inoculum may be carried proximally with the extensor tendons.
 This makes adequate irrigation of the wound more difficult.
 These are the most serious human bite wounds, and they require the most aggressive treatment.

 Occlusive bites occur when there is sufficient force to break the skin.
-Such injuries that occur on the hand have a higher infection rate than similar bites to other parts of the body because of the thinness of the skin in this area.
+Such injuries to the hand have a higher infection rate than similar bites to other parts of the body because of the thinness of the skin in this area.

 When a finger is bitten, such as in a chomping-type injury, tendons and their overlying sheaths are in close proximity to the skin.
 The wound may appear to be a minor abrasion-type injury, but careful inspection is required to rule out deep injury.